 ISDA has stated that it is aware that arrangements other than or in addition to adherence to the ISDA protocol or amending or supplementing the contractual terms of transactions with comparable proposed fallbacks may be required for swaptions, caps, floors, forward rate agreements, and in-arrears swaps.

-Even after ISDA implements fallbacks in its definitions and in a protocol, the discontinuation of LIBOR and the application of these fallbacks may result in a mismatch between the rate referenced in your transaction and in your other financial instruments including, potentially, those instruments intended as hedges, and loans which your transaction is intended to hedge.
+Even after ISDA implements the fallbacks in its definitions and through the protocol, the discontinuation of LIBOR and the application of these fallbacks may result in a mismatch between the rate referenced in your transaction and in your other financial instruments including, potentially, those instruments intended as hedges, and loans which your transaction is intended to hedge.

 You should review the terms of your transaction and your other financial instruments to determine if adhering to the protocol published by ISDA or entering into appropriate bilateral amendments will meet your hedging and/or other objectives.
 You should also consider the tax, accounting and regulatory implications of executing and then potentially amending your transaction.
 As nothing in this document should be taken to be advice, we encourage you to seek independent advice on these matters.